 All lenders are legally required to state the APR (annual percentage rate) of the loan.
 This includes the full sum of the interest rate plus any upfront fees.
 Any fees that are hidden in the fine print will arbitrarily increase upfront costs and inflate the APR.
 Both of those components only make it harder for the borrower to repay the loan while adding significant costs upfront, easily trapping the borrower in a cycle of debt.

-All lenders depend on risk-based pricing, like basing interest rates on your credit history.
+All lenders make risk-based pricing decisions, like basing interest rates on your credit history.
 However, even if you have bad credit, the interest rate on your loan should still be manageable given the repayment period.
 Predatory lenders will abuse this, charging interest rates in the triple digits to borrowers who are already at a high risk and more likely to default.

 Approval periods can take anywhere from a few days to a few weeks depending on the type of loan that you are applying for.
 Predatory lenders will try to rush you through the approval process, forcing you to sign paperwork before reading any of the loan term agreements.
 This allows them to get money more quickly into their pockets while preventing you from thinking too hard about the loan term agreements.

-Loan flipping refers to a process wherein a lender coerces a borrower to refinance their loan again and again without ever benefitting from that refinancing.
+Loan flipping refers to a process wherein a lender coerces a borrower to refinance their loan again and again without ever benefiting from that refinancing.
 While that refinancing might initially appear to put money back into your bank account, the high interest rates, increased fees, and prepayment penalties of a refinanced loan render that extra money irrelevant.
-That puts more money in the lender’s pocket while trapping the borrower in constant debt burdens.
+It simply puts more money in the lender’s pocket while trapping the borrower in constant debt burdens.

-Predatory lenders will frequently misrepresent the terms of the loan or completely lie about those terms.
-That can be difficult to truly determine without reading every bit of your agreement, but be aware of language like:
+Predatory lenders will frequently misrepresent the terms of the loan or blatantly lie about those terms.
+That can be difficult to determine without reading every bit of your agreement, but be aware of language like:

-Alternately, a lender should not ask you to lie in order to push an approval.
-This is another way for lenders to rush the process and partake in unfair lending practices, but it can lead to severe legal problems later on.
+Similarly, a lender should not ask you to lie in order to push an approval.
+This is another way for lenders to rush the process and partake in unfair lending practices.
 Do not lie about your income, credit, or any other aspect of your finances, even if your lender says that you can.
+Doing so can lead to severe legal problems later on.

-A good lender from a reputable financial institution will not pose any of the above warning signs, but simply put, a good lender will essentially be fair and transparent.
+A good lender from a reputable financial institution will not raise any of the above red flags.
+Instead, they will be fair and transparent in your interactions with them, and make sure you understand what you’re agreeing to.
 A good lender:

 The good news is that there are plenty of alternatives to predatory, high-cost loans that will not hurt you or force you into a cycle of debt.

 Payday loans from Possible Finance are a similar alternative.
-Possible Finance’s payday loans offer quick approval with repayment installments over several months with rescheduling when necessary.
-Furthermore, Possible does not require good credit, but we do report repayments to the three credit bureaus, allowing you to build your credit.
+Possible Finance’s payday loans offer quick approval with repayment installments over several months, and rescheduling options when necessary.
+Furthermore, Possible does not require good credit, but we do help you build your credit by reporting repayments to the three credit bureaus.

 Installment loans allow you to borrow all your loan money at once while repaying the loan in fixed monthly payments (installments).
 For borrowers with bad credit, lenders will look at your existing debt, your regular income, and your monthly transactions to determine your financial behavior and your qualifications.

-Short-term bank loans refer to a wide range of loans.
+A wide range of loans are considered short-term bank loans.
 Payday loans are technically within the “short-term loan” umbrella, but short-term bank loans provide you with a loan that is designed to be repaid within one year.
-Short-term bank lenders will perform credit checks, look at your paystubs, and otherwise determine your financial history to determine your ability to repay.
+Short-term bank lenders will perform credit checks, look at your paystubs, and otherwise consider your financial history to determine your ability to repay.
 You may still have to deal with high interest rates, but short-term bank loans will generally be fairer and much more transparent about their terms.

-Predatory lending is unfortunately an inherent part of the industry that likely is not going anywhere soon.
-However, being careful, knowing the right red flags, and being aware of other financing options can ensure that you don’t become a victim to predatory lenders.
+Predatory lending is an unfortunate practice that is likely not going anywhere soon.
+But learning the red flags and staying aware of other financing options can ensure that you don’t fall victim to predatory lenders.
 Possible Finance offers a great option for those looking for quick cash without the high risks, high costs, and potential abuse of predatory lending.
 To learn more about our alternative payday loans, contact Possible Finance today.